TOAST-DOCS/Service-Gateway/en/public-api.md

 ## Network > Service Gateway > API v2 Guide

-NHN Cloud Network services uses IaaS tokens for authentication and authorization when making API calls.
+NHN Cloud Network services use IaaS tokens for authentication and authorization when making API calls.
 The IaaS token is an authentication token used for NHN Cloud's OpenStack-based infrastructure services (IaaS).
 For more information on issuing and using IaaS tokens, please refer to the [IaaS Token](/nhncloud/en/public-api/iaas-token).

 For Service Gateway APIs, the `network` type endpoint is used.
 For more details, see `serviceCatalog` from the response of token issuance.